nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 But then I realized: this code was always dangerous.
 In C++, `data.push_back(6)` might reallocate the vector, making `first` a dangling pointer.
 The program might crash, or worse, silently corrupt memory causing undefined behavior.
 Rust just makes the problem visible at compile time.

-This changed how I think about data dependencies everywhere.
+This changed how I think about data dependencies.
 Now I ask: What owns this data?
 What can modify it, and when?
 How can I design this to minimize shared mutable state?

 And the whole time, the compiler is showing me problems I didn't even know existed.
 Hardly the nature of an enemy.